Dominate Google Local Search: How to Build Citations

 - Be consistent; make sure to list your business name spelled out the same across all of the directories on the web.
 The same rule goes for your phone number and address as well.

 If you need help building out your location pages, reviews, ratings and citations there are organizations that you can hire to do it.
-One of those is Local Site Submit, a technology which was developed by my company, Advice Interactive Group.
+One of those is Advice Local, a local presence management technology developed by my company.

 What are your favorite directories?
 Do they mention your business?